 William Hunter and the Anatomy of the Modern Museum

 William Hunter (1718–1783), the Scottish physician who served in London as obstetrician to Queen Charlotte and as a professor of anatomy at the Royal Academy of Arts, was also one of the foremost collectors of his day.
 Hunter’s unparalleled holdings encompassed paintings, works on paper, coins and medals, rare books and manuscripts, ethnographic objects from around the globe, anatomical and zoological preparations, insects, shells, minerals, and fossils.
-His bequest to the University of Glasgow secured the enduring public utility of his collections and established one of the first modern, encyclopedic museums anywhere: The Hunterian.
+His bequest to the University of Glasgow secured the enduring public utility of his collections and established one of the first modern encyclopedic museums anywhere: The Hunterian.

-This volume accompanies the eponymously titled exhibition that explores the rich variety of objects acquired by Hunter, or prepared and preserved in the course of his professional practice, while considering the deep connections among the many branches of knowledge they represent.
+This volume accompanied the eponymously titled exhibition that explored the rich variety of objects acquired by Hunter, or prepared and preserved in the course of his professional practice, while considering the deep connections among the many branches of knowledge they represent.
 In their totality, Hunter’s collections helped to shape an emerging conception of the modern museum as an institution for learning, based on inquiry into nature and the products of art.